Siphon880gh/devbrain/Python/Variables - Python Fundamental/Boolean Values - Fundamental Python.md

-True
-False
+They are either:
+- `True`
+- `False`

-Booleans are title case in Python
+Booleans are title case in Python.